datajoint-company/ibl-navigator/README.md

 `docker-compose -f docker-compose-dev.yml exec ibl-node-server /bin/bash`

 --------------------------------

-for testdev deploy
+for deploy (general)
-for dev mode, make sure `STAGING=true` for nginx > environment setting.

 Before building, make sure `build: ./ibl-frontend` is UNcommented in docker-compose.yml.
 `docker-compose build ibl-navigator` once that's built, `docker push registry.vathes.com/ibl-navigator/frontend:v0.0`

+repeat for other 3 `iblapi` `node-server` `nginx` and push to appropriate directory.
+Update the tags accordingly as well.

+commentout the `build: ./ibl-frontend` repeat for other 3.

+for testdev deploy
+for test dev mode, make sure `STAGING=true` for nginx > environment setting.

+switch to the `-k` flag line CMD in Dockerfile for nginx

 `ssh testdev` go to `ibl-navigator`
 `docker-compose down` to stop what's already running